AWS Transcribe

 Setup

-Below is a minimal policy to have this working:
+Below is a minimal IAM policy for post-meeting transcription:

 {